ail-project/ail-feeder-leak/README.md

 ##### The current Default file chunking is 500k "Chunks = 500000" can be changed.

 ## TODO

 ##### -renaming the files to remove _ and .
 ##### -Config file
 ##### -Decompress automatically files
 ##### -Iterate inside folder inside "Leaks_Folder"

+## Contributors ✨

+Thanks to all the wonderful contributors